 California Assault and Battery Lawyers

 Assault and battery victims often believe that criminal prosecution of the person who harmed them is their only recourse.
-Assault victims and other victims of violent crime are typically unaware that they have the right to sue their assailant in civil court to recover financial compensation for the damages they have suffered.
+Assault victims and other victims of violent crime are typically unaware that they have the right to sue their assailant in civil court to recover damages for the injuries that they have suffered.

-At The Reeves Law Group, our personal injury attorneys have the resources to help assault victims and victims of other violent crime recover money damages for a broad range of offenses, including:
+The Reeves Law Group’s team of attorneys has the resources to help assault victims and victims of other violent crime recover money damages for a broad range of offenses, including:

 - Sexual assault

 Our attorneys are also prepared to represent the survivors of those who died due to criminal violence.
 If you have lost a loved one in a homicide, please contact us to discuss whether we may be of assistance to you and your family.
 While money can’t bring your family member back, it can give you the resources you need to go on.